Welcome to The John D. Bouhasin, M.D. Center for Children with Bleeding Disorders at SSM Cardinal Glennon Children's Medical Center.

 Genetic counseling and testing is offered to girls who may be carriers for a bleeding disorder.
 Pregnant women who are carriers for bleeding disorders are provided with education about the disorders.
 For these women, a physician will inform the obstetrician of special instructions for the baby’s delivery.

 We are federally funded by the Office of Maternal Child Health and the Centers of Disease Control.
-Patients have the option of participating in the Universal Data Collection, which is used by the Centers of Disease Control to monitor the two major complications of bleeding disorders: blood borne disease and joint disease.
+Patients have the option of participating in the Centers of Disease Control's (CDC) Community Counts program, which is used by the CDC to monitor major complications of bleeding disorders.

 Watch videos about How the Body Works and learn more about your child's health in our KidsHealth library and resource center.